bharadwaj-narayanam/Zomato-restaurant-clustering/README.md

 - Did the pre-processing, Clubbed some cuisines together so that one-hot encoding would be possible.
 - Removed the unwanted variables and Normalized the data.
 - Clustered the data using K-means as well as Hierarchical clustering.

+## Summary
+- The best model we found out is Logistic regression for sentiment analysis.
+- We can say that restaurants that are open most of the time are relatively costlier.
+- Optimum number of clusters is 3 using elbow analysis and 4 by using silhouette score.
+- In our case 4 clusters were best to cluster the data.